Crippling weather hampers vaccine deliveries, distribution

 “Having vaccine centers take snow days is just going to back things up more than they already are,” said Dr. Amesh Adalja, senior scholar at the Johns Hopkins Center for Health Security.
 “The virus doesn’t take snow days.”

-Adalja said people in charge of vaccination efforts need to find ways to be more resilient to weather, “just like mailmen can deliver the mail through sleet or snow.”
+Adalja said people in charge of vaccination efforts must find ways to be more resilient to weather, “just like mailmen can deliver the mail through sleet or snow.”
 He suggested clinics use better contingency plans.
 The goal, he said, must be “a continuous assembly line of vaccines going into people’s arms.”

 In Washington, White House COVID-19 coordinator Jeff Zients said: “People are working as hard as they can, given the importance of getting the vaccines to the states and to providers, but there is an impact on deliveries.”

-He added that in places where .vaccination sites are closed, like Texas, the government is encouraging sites to increase their hours once they are open.
+He added that in places where vaccination sites are closed, like Texas, the government is encouraging sites to increase their hours once they are open.

 “We want to make sure that as we’ve lost some time in some states for people to get needles in arms, that our partners do all they can to make up that lost ground,” he said.